Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ## 1. Mobility & Mechanical Design     [Criterion 1]
 ### Driving base & chassis             (~500 chars)

 Our driving base and chassis are constructed entirely from the official LEGO Mindstorms EV3 Kit.
-This decision was driven by several practical and technical factors.
+This was decided beacuse of several technical factors we took into consideration.

-First, LEGO components offer native compatibility with the EV3 brick, eliminating integration overhead for mounting sensors and motors.
-Second, the modular nature of LEGO allows structural issues to be identified and corrected rapidly during testing, without requiring new parts or fabrication tools.
+First, LEGO components offer native compatibility with the EV3 brick, which alleviates the difficulty of mounting sensors and motors.
+And second, LEGO builds allows structural issues to be identified and corrected rapidly during testing while not needing any externally sourced or 3D printed pieces.

 But an all-LEGO build introduces limitations.
 These come in the form of the plastic frame having measurable flex at higher speeds, and connection points being able to loosen if the frame withstands powerful impacts.
 Despite these possible shortcomings, we still believed that we could make our car work, so we chose to build in this manner.